 Conversely a purchase with a mortgage may suddenly change to a cash purchase and this may involve last minute additional AML checks to be satisfied as to the source of funds.

 Tax Advice - if the transaction involves an offshore company, trust vehicle or any other non-individual legal personality as beneficial owner additional fees may be incurred with your professional tax adviser and or us working solely or in conjunction with you and an appointed specialist tax adviser.
-Otherwise standard tax advice in relation to method of ownership where two or more purchasers, inheritance tax consequences and SDLT calculations are not charge as extra and included in the scale fee.
+Otherwise standard tax advice in relation to method of ownership where two or more purchasers, inheritance tax consequences and SDLT calculations are not charged as extra and included in the quoted fee.